bih/nexmo-developer/_documentation/stitch/concepts/audio.md

 ## App to Phone

 In this scenario your app would take your destination number, and make the call using the Stitch call API.
 This will automatically call into your Stitch Nexmo application.
-The number you provide to your app, and part of the Stitch call, would be passed to the `to` query parameter of the answer URL of your Stitch Nexmo Application.
+The number you provide to your app is passed to the `to` query parameter of the answer URL of your Stitch Nexmo Application.
 Your Nexmo Stitch Application would then forward to your `to_number` using an NCCO.
-The following code demonstrates this:
+The following code provides an example of a simple server that would forward the call:

 ``` javascript
 'use strict';